markjszy/react-demos/topic4/react-router-demo/README.md

 Main branch taken straight from the [Web Quick Start guide](https://reactrouter.com/web/guides/quick-start)

-See other branches for other demos
+See 'variants' directory for other examples to run...